Understanding 2E Kids

 - Provide support for emotional and social needs.

-- Provide EF skills coaching, including using a planner, chunking studies, and organizing, among other.
+- Provide EF skills coaching, including using a planner, chunking studies, and organizing, among others.

-- Teach not only what to learn, but HOW to learn.
+- Teach not only what to learn but also HOW to learn.

 - Build their independence.